Angelo Bartoli, father of Cecilia Bartoli, had a short career as a dramatic tenor. Still he made it to the Concertgebouw Amsterdam in 1962, where

 His upper register seemed as if it could also have been a reason for his short career.

-Bartoli also appeared in following operas in Holland:
+Bartoli also appeared in opera in Holland:

 Groot, Ugo Trama, Jess Walters/Paolo Gorin, Cornelis Schell/Peter van der Bilt, Antal Dorati